The Petplan Privacy Notice

 Introduction:

-This notice explains how we collect, use and store personal information.
-Your privacy and personal information are important to us and we are committed to keeping it protected.
+This notice explains how we collect, store, and share personal information.
+Your privacy and personal information are important to us, and we are committed to keeping it protected.
 We’ve tried to make this notice as clear and transparent as possible, so you are confident about how we use your information.
 As data controller, we are responsible for decisions about how your information will be processed and managed.
 You will also find details below regarding your rights under data protection laws and how to contact us.

 1. Who we are and whose personal information we collect